 Scott also adds strings of lights, plus luminarias and torches for night interest.
 Contemporary homes require simpler designs, but Victorians (like Scott's house, left), can showcase more abundance.
 See how Scott's designs can add seasonal finery to your yard.

 A container doesn't need a lot of different materials to have big impact.
-This grouping gets its punch from sugar pinecones 10 to 20 inches long.
-In the largest pot, thick stems of curly willow stained red add height.
+This grouping gets its punch from sugar pinecones—10 to 20 inches long.
+In the largest pot, thick stems of red-stained curly willow add height.
 Use several greens: boxwood, cedar and white pine.

-Start by placing rigid foam inside the pot to secure materials.
+Start by placing floral foam inside the pot to secure materials.
 Wire the cones together, and tuck them into the foam.
-Instead of the boughs, you could use an evergreen wreath (like those sold by civic organizations) to form a collar around the edge of the pot.
+Instead of the boughs, you could use an evergreen wreath to form a collar around the edge of the pot.

 Earthy colors brighten these urns and what's inside them.
 This arrangement uses common materials, such as yellowtwig dogwood, red winterberries and the greens of Norway pines, incense cedars and boxwoods, plus unexpected touches: Southern magnolia leaves and kuwa pods (available at crafts supply stores).
 "Southern magnolia is widely used nowadays, dries nicely and offers a warm, coppery brown color," says Scott (carrying package).

 Scott also recommends using groupings for impact.
 If one container is good, two or more are better.
 Urns flanking a door or sidewalk entry add a formal note.
 On the lawn, patio or porch, group containers with similar shapes or colors in different sizes for a bigger impression.
 Keep materials similar, but don't worry about matching exactly.
 Add white lights to give long winter nights some sparkle.